belalmedhat97/Network_Layer_URLSession/README.md

-# Network-Layer-Alamofire+Codable
+# Network-Layer-URLSession+Codable
-in this project Alamofire is used for Network Requests using generic functions And Codable is used to Decode the API Response
+in this project URLSession is used for Network Requests using generic functions And Codable is used to Decode the API Response